-Examinations are then administered and graded by the University of London and students sit for the examinations at the British Council in Prague.
+Examinations are then administered and graded by the University of London and students sit for the examinations at the British Council.
 As such, the final diploma for the LLB is awarded by the University of London.

-Bachelor of Laws (LLB) is a full-time 3-year study programme completed on location at Anglo-American University in Prague.
+Bachelor of Laws (LLB) is a full-time 3-year study programme.
+The supportive coursework takes a form of life-long learning completed on location at Anglo-American University in Prague.

-At Anglo-American University, students take a total of 12 year-long LLB courses as part of the University of London LLB program.
+At Anglo-American University, students take a total of 12 year-long courses to support them in completion of the University of London LLB program.
 Each course runs from September through May.
 There are 32 teaching weeks per academic year.
 Each class meets once per week at the AAU campus for 2 hours and 45 minutes.
 Therefore, for each class, students attend 88 hours of in-class instruction per course per academic year.
 This does not include all time preparing readings and assignments that students must do outside of class time.